joshbduncan/AiCommandPalette/tools/README.md

 # Ai Command Palette - Build Tools

-## Build Menu Commands
+## Build Commands

-There are almost 500 menu commands available in Ai Command Palette and since they get updated often, this script helps me build/rebuild the builtinMenuCommands object that is included in the script.
-It loads all available menu commands from the [ai_menus.csv](/ai_menus.csv) CSV file and builds the JSON object needed in the main script.
+There are almost 500 menu commands and 80 tools available in Ai Command Palette and since they get updated often, this script helps me build/rebuild these two objects used in the script.

 ```javascript
 {